 Priming Walls and Ceilings

 Thinking of freshening up interior walls or ceilings that have already been painted?
-You may not need a primer or undercoat at all.
+You may not need a primer or undercoat at all (but see the new/bare plaster section below).
 Colour matters however, so if you’re planning on a dramatic colour change then apply a similar colour undercoat first.
 If you don’t you will end up needing far more layers of top coat than necessary.
 Similarly if you are changing the finish from silk to matt, a primer/undercoat like our all-purpose one, will help with application of the top coat.
 Stained walls and ceilings will also need priming before over painting with emulsion.
 Ask your supplier which primer you need depending on the type of stain.

 New or Bare Plaster Walls and Ceilings